fredeil/dotnet-ndjson/README.md

 # dotnet-ndjson

-A simple .NET CLI tool for printing JSON to the console, it also handles [Newline Delimited JSON (NDJSON)](http://ndjson.org/).
+A simple dotnet CLI tool for printing [Newline Delimited JSON (NDJSON)](http://ndjson.org/) to console.
+It also handles normal JSON files too.

 ## Installation